Islamism in the Gaza Strip: Effects on Christian population

 In 2007, about 3,000 Gazans were Christian, out of the total population of 1.5 million.
 In 2011, the Christian population of Gaza Strip was less than 1,400.
 Attacks on Christians and their property are rare, with the notable exception of those on The Teacher's Bookshop.
-A member of the Catholic faith told The Guardian he was stopped by a Hamas official and told to remove a wooden crucifix he was wearing.
+A member of the Catholic faith told The Guardian he was stopped by a Hamas official and told to remove a wooden crucifix he was wearing; he refused and was threatened with arrest, but eventually was let go.

-The Islamization of Gaza has put increasing pressure on the tiny Christian minority.
+In 2007, Islamism was putting pressure on the tiny Christian minority.
 Following the Hamas takeover of Gaza in 2007, Abu Saqer, leader of Jihadia Salafiya, a rival group to Hamas, announced the opening of a "military wing" to enforce Muslim law in Gaza.
 "I expect our Christian neighbors to understand the new Hamas rule means real changes.
 They must be ready for Islamic rule if they want to live in peace in Gaza."
-Sheik Saqer has asserted that there is "no need" for Christians in Gaza to maintain a large number of institutions in the territory, and demanded that Hamas "must work to impose an Islamic rule or it will lose the authority it has and the will of the people."
+Sheik Saqer has asserted that there is "no need" for Christians in Gaza to maintain a large number of institutions in the territory and demanded that Hamas "must work to impose an Islamic rule or it will lose the authority it has and the will of the people."

 In October 2007, Rami Khader Ayyad, owner of Gaza's only Christian bookstore, was abducted, beaten and murdered, after his bookstore was firebombed by an unidentified group attacking targets associated with Western influence.
 According to Ayyad's family and neighbors, he had regularly received anonymous death threats from people angered by his missionary work.
 Ismail Haniyeh, leader of Hamas in Gaza, condemned Ayyad's killing and said Hamas "would not allow anyone to sabotage Muslim-Christian relations."
 Hamas officials made visits to Christian community, and its spokesman promised to bring those responsible to justice.
 No group claimed responsibility for the murder.

 Ayyad's funeral was attended by 300 Muslims and Christians.
 The Palestinian Centre for Human Rights stated "This ugly act has no support by any religious group here."

 In 2012, a public protest was organized by dozens of Christians who claimed that two Christians were forcibly converted to Islam and were being held against their will.
 According to two mediators, the two Christians embraced Islam of their own free will.
 The conversions have the minority Christian population worried, and Huda Al-Amash, the mother of one of the converts, Ramez, stated, "If things remain like this, there'll be no Christians left in Gaza."
 Gaza's Archbishop Alexious said that the converts should be returned to their families.

+Conflict between Hamas and more extreme groups

+In 2015 – coinciding with the rise of the self-described "Islamic State" in Iraq and Syria (ISIS) and in the neighbouring "Sinai Province" – the Hamas led government launched a campaign to combat “extremist ideology” in the Gaza Strip.